Well met, dear reader!

 About Emily K. Michael

-I am a blind poet, musician, and writing instructor living in Jacksonville, FL.
-I work as an associate poetry editor for Wordgathering: A Journal of Disability Poetry and Literature.
+I am a blind poet, musician, and writing teacher living in Jacksonville, FL.
+I’m the poetry editor for Wordgathering: A Journal of Disability Poetry and Literature at Syracuse University.
 I design grammar and style workshops for multilingual learners and developing writers.
 I love to crochet, cook, sing, and read.
 My latest project is learning to bird by ear.
 I also curate the Blind Academy blog, where blind students and scholars share their academic experiences.
 My first book Neoteny: Poems is available from Finishing Line Press.